There are a couple of “ways to use” a site.

 Leave immediately, don’t go back.

-Close the browser tab, and even consider removing that URL from your browser history, so you don’t accidentally go there.
+Close the browser tab.
+Since you don’t want to accidentally go there, consider removing that URL from your browser history.

 If you get a warning about a site that you know, that used to be good, contact the site owners some other way, alerting them their site very likely got hacked.